okta/odyssey/packages/docs/components/button.md

 ---
 template: component
+id: button
 title: Button
+description: Is a rounded rectangle with a small description.
+They are used for in-page interactions like form submissions.
 lead: An Odyssey button appears as a rounded rectangle that is wider than it is tall, with a descriptive caption inflexs center.
 Users press the button by clicking it with a pointer controlled by a mouse, keystrokes can also be used to execute the command of a button.
 tabs:
   - label: 'Overview'